Umashankar Joshi: Academic career and marriage

 On 25 May 1937, he married Jyotsna N. Joshi in Ahmedabad.
 He got a job as a teacher at Goklibai High school, Mumbai in 1937.
 He passed Master of Arts with Gujarati and Sanskrit subjects in First class at Mumbai University.
 He started working as a part-time lecturer at Sydenham College of Commerce, Mumbai.
-In 1939, he was appointed in Gujarat Vidyasabha as a professor in postgraduate research studies department.
+In 1939, he was appointed in Gujarat Vidyasabha as a professor in the postgraduate research studies department.
 During this period, where Joshi was a student and the household tried establishing in Mumbai, a vast and modern city, the struggle of city life came into his poetry.
 While the first poem in Joshi's poetry anthology Nishith was written while aboard an electric train at midnight, on a blank space left in a letter, Joshi said that not only the meter of Vedic invocations but also the rhythm of the electric train creep into the structure of the poem.
 Joshi published Nishith as an anthology of these poems in 1939.
 He received the Jnanpith award for this work 29 years later in 1968.

 The Progressive literature movement which was initiated by him lost its impact by the 1940s in Gujarati literature.
 Joshi also disassociated from progressivism.
 According to Joshi, this shift is due to several reasons: shift in political interests because of World war II, progressive poetry movement resulting in degeneration of style and aesthetic interests, and the rise of a new kind of poetry in Gujarati led by young poets like Prahlad Parekh.
 Joshi in search of new voice in his poetry, started a new genre, called dramatic poetry, in the 1940s.
 Sanskrit drama literature and Puranas inspired him to start this new genre.
 In 1944, he wrote seven dramatic poems and published them under the name "Pracheena".

 From April 1944 to September 1946, he edited one of the oldest monthly magazines of Gujarati "Buddhiprakash.
 In 1946, he voluntarily retired from Gujarat Vidyasabha and in a later year he started a monthly magazine "Sanskriti".
-He continued running this monthly till 1984.
+He continued running this monthly until 1984.
 This magazine was considered prestigious.
 Umashankar Joshi along with his wife Jyotsna Joshi started "Gangotri Trust" in 1955 which was intended to support the publication of "Sanskriti".
 The trust also undertook a project of translating texts from Indian and foreign languages into Gujarati with the support from ‘Nisheeth Purskar Granth Mala’.
 Bombay State government appointed him as member of Gujarati textbook committee in 1948.
 In 1953, he served as a visiting faculty at Lokbharti Shikshan Sanstha which was an educational institution in Sanosara, Bhavnagar district, Gujarat.

 Umashankar Joshi also contributed to literary criticism of Gujarati literature.
 He wrote prefaces to works of many contemporary poets like Prahlad Parekh, Krishnalal Shridharani, Nathalal Dave and others.
-He tried to assess characteristics and traits of New Wave literature and historical context to that through his critical essays.
+He tried to assess the characteristics and traits of New Wave literature and historical context to that through his critical essays.